jamie-allen/sdisruptor/presentation/preso/presentation.md

 !SLIDE transition=fade

 # Striding
 .notes When data is accessed from main memory in a predictable fashion (such as walking the data in a predictable "stride"), the processor can optimize by pre-fetching data it expects will be needed shortly to avoid "compulsory cache misses".
-This ring buffer has a predicatable pattern of access
+This ring buffer has a predictable pattern of access
 Note that data structures such as linked lists and trees tend to have nodes that are more widely distributed (non-contiguous) in memory and therefore no predictable strides for performance optimization, which forces the processor to perform main memory direct access more often at the time the data is needed at significant performance cost

 * Predictable access begets pre-fetching